DeceptivelySimpleTechnologies/aafdata/README.md

     * Initial Release of EDM and basic business entities
     * See [commit change](https://github.com/DeceptivelySimpleTechnologies/aafdata/graphs/commit-activity) or See [release history]()
 * 1.0
-    * Initial Release of SDS
+    * Initial Release of SDS and related EDM changes
     * Various bug fixes and optimizations
     * See [commit change](https://github.com/DeceptivelySimpleTechnologies/aafdata/graphs/commit-activity) or See [release history]()